RohanAlexander/telling_stories_with_data/_book/02-drinking_from_a_fire_hose.md

 # Drinking from a fire hose

+**STATUS: Under construction.**

 **Required material**

 - Read *Data science as an atomic habit*, [@citeBarrett]
-- Read *This is how AI bias really happens---and why it's so hard to fix*, [@hao2019]
+- Read *This is how AI bias really happens*, [@hao2019]

-**Key libraries**

-- `ggplot2` [@citeggplot]
-- `tidyverse` [@Wickham2017]

-**Key concepts/skills/etc**
+**Key concepts and skills**

-- R is fun and allows you to tell interesting stories.
+- The statistical programming language R enables us to tell interesting stories using data.
-- But like any language it is a slow path to mastery.
+- It is a language like any other, and there is a slow path to mastery.
-- The way to learn is to start with a small project, and break down the steps required to achieve it.
-Look at other people's code to work out how you might deal with the steps.
+- The way to learn is to start with a small project, and break down what is required to achieve it into tiny steps.
+Then look at other people's code to work out how you might deal with the steps.
 Copy, paste, and modify their code to achieve each step.
 Don't worry about perfection, just worry about achieving each step.
 Complete that project and move onto the next project.
 Rinse and repeat.
 Each project you'll get a little better.
+- The key is to just start.

+**Key libraries**

+- `ggplot2` [@citeggplot]
+- `tidyverse` [@Wickham2017]

 **Key functions**